thias/glim/README.md

  * The FAT filesystem's label must be 'GLIM'
  * The first launch will create a 512MB file as /STORAGE This can be tweaked as needed by editing inc-openelec.cfg.

+### antiX

+antiX kernel can't boot from an ISO image (it lacks options for iso file handling).
+The ISO file content must be extracted to the directory iso/antix/<ISO file name w/o extension>/ for GLIM to be able to launch it.

+Note that antiX iso files contain a symlink, which is NOT supported by FAT file systems.
+Just skip it and it will work fine, but ensure that every other file is copied (the error caused by the symlink may stop extraction prematurely when extracting files directly to the USB memory stick).

 Testing
 -------